GastonKreps/SalaciaML-2-Arctic/README.md

 ## Train The Model - Salinity and Temperature

 This files contains the code to train a machine learning model for predicting data quality.
-Data can be download from https://www.pangaea.de/
+Data can be download from Pangaea (https://www.pangaea.de/)

 ## Requirements:
 * Python 3.x